 - The required number of signatures

-Required signatures for the master's TDA = student's adviser + department head.
+Required signatures for the master's TDA = student's adviser (at least one signature in the adviser approval section or additional approval section must be that of a graduate faculty member) + department head.

-Required signatures for the doctoral TDA = director of research (adviser) + ALL voting committee members + the department head.
+Required signatures for the doctoral TDA = director of research (adviser) + all voting committee members who voted to pass the student at the final exam (defense) + the department head.

 Obtain departmental approval